GabiUp2/BookClub_local_poc/README.md

 ## 6) Next steps (MVP tasks)
 ### Phase 1: Observability
-- [ ] Implement minimal observability stack (Prometheus + Grafana + Loki + Tempo)
+### Phase 1: Observability
-  - [x] Send dev logs to Loki - loks from both app and developemnt environement are there
+- [x] Send dev logs to Loki — logs from both app and development environment visible
-  - [x] Send function times of execution as metrics to Prometheus
+- [x] Send function execution timings as Prometheus metrics
-  - [x] Optional: send tests execution time as metrics to Prometheus with granularity per test, with labels of files and pytest tags - use pushgate?
+- [x] Optional: send test execution time metrics to Prometheus (via Pushgateway)
+- [ ] Add Tempo service and Grafana Tempo datasource
+- [ ] Enable OTEL: instrument FastAPI/app with OpenTelemetry SDK
+  - [ ] Set OTEL resource attrs: `service.name`, `deployment.environment`, `git.commit`, `git.branch`
-  - [ ] Send little traces to Tempo - What's a good small trace to send from the app or from server?
+  - [ ] Export traces via Alloy OTLP to Tempo
+- [ ] Correlate signals:
+  - [ ] Include `trace_id` in logs (Loki) and enable trace exemplars on latency metrics
+  - [ ] Grafana Explore: pivot metrics ↔ logs ↔ traces for a single request
-  - [ ] Add git commit and branch to metrics.
+- [ ] Add git commit and branch to metrics and logs labels
+- [ ] Add basic alerting:
+  - [ ] p95 latency per endpoint (Prometheus)
+  - [ ] Error rate (Prometheus) and ERROR log spike (Loki)

 ### The definition of Done for phase 1:
-  - The Observability - tests:
+- The Observability — tests:
-    - [ ] I'm able to see tests execution by each branch/commit of the repo in Grafana
+  - [ ] I can see test execution by branch/commit in Grafana and compare across branches/commits
-    - [ ] I'm able to compare the tests between branches/commits of the repo in Grafana
+  - [ ] I can see the trend of per‑test duration over time, filtered by branch/commit/test file/tags
-    - [ ] I'm able to see the change of execution time of test in time for all tests, differentiating between the branches/commits, test types and test files of the repo in Grafana.

-  - The Observability - function execution time:
+- The Observability — function execution time (API):
-    - [ ] I'm able to see function execution time for endpoints each branch/commit of the repo in Grafana
+  - [ ] I can see endpoint execution time distributions (p50/p95/p99), request rate, in‑flight, error rate
+  - [ ] I can compare these across branches/commits and over time
+- The Observability — traces and correlations:
+  - [ ] Tempo receives traces from the app; I can view spans for a request (including DB/external calls)
+  - [ ] Metrics panels show trace exemplars; logs include `trace_id` and link to traces
+  - [ ] From a metric panel I can pivot to related logs and the corresponding trace
+- The Observability — alerting and operations:
+  - [ ] Alert rules exist for high error rate and high p95 latency, with a working contact point
-    - [ ] I'm able to compare the function execution time between branches/commits of the repo in Grafana
+  - [ ] Acknowledge/silence flow verified in Grafana Alerting
-    - [ ] I'm able to see the change of function execution time in time for all functions, differentiating between the branches/commits, function types and function files of the repo in Grafana.

 ### Phase 2: Backend
 - [x] Implement basic REST Server, using FastAPI with the following enpoints: